 The symptoms of any illness generally keep you out of the gym as long as the illness lasts.
 Once your symptoms begin to fade, your thoughts may turn back to the gym.
 The exercise may help you regain your strength as you recover from the illness.
 Listen to your body to determine when to resume gym workouts and how intensely to work out.

 The specific symptoms you experience with the illness affect when you can return to the gym.
 Always wait until a fever is gone to return to exercise.
 Wait for other significant symptoms to pass, including vomiting, diarrhea, abdominal cramps, severe coughing, general aches or chills.
-For the best results, wait until you begin to feel an increase in your energy and muscle strength so you are able to complete a workout.
+For best results, wait until you begin to feel an increase in your energy and muscle strength so you are able to complete a workout.
 Consult with your health care provider if you are unsure if it is safe to return to the gym.

 You can then slowly increase the intensity with each workout, paying close attention to your body for signs that you are working yourself too hard.
 If you are recovering from a major illness, your strength may vary from day to day.
-One trip to the gym may allow for an intense workout while the next day you feel that you can't complete an easy workout.
+One trip to the gym may allow for an intense workout, while the next day you may feel that you can't complete an easy workout.
 Adjust your training schedule to accommodate how your body feels each day.